Dorothea (song)

 "Dorothea" is a song by the American singer-songwriter Taylor Swift from her ninth studio album, Evermore (2020).
 Swift wrote the song with its producer, Aaron Dessner.
 Musically, "Dorothea" combines Americana, folk, and country folk.
 Its production is driven by a honky-tonk piano, tambourine percussion, and guitars.
 In the lyrics, the narrator reminisces about an old friendship with Dorothea, who left their small hometown to pursue a Hollywood career when they were in their adolescence.

 Music critics praised "Dorothea" for its soothing composition and lyrical imagery.
-Commercially, it peaked at number 47 on the Billboard Global 200 chart and reached the national charts of Australia, Canada, Portugal, and the United States.
-"Dorothea" received a gold certification in Australia.
+Commercially, it peaked at number 47 on the Billboard Global 200 and reached the national charts of Australia, Canada, Portugal, and the United States.
+"Dorothea" received certifications in Australia, New Zealand, and the United Kingdom.
 Swift performed the track live twice on her sixth concert tour, the Eras Tour (2023–2024).

 Background and release

 Following the critical and commercial success of her eighth studio album, Folklore (2020), Taylor Swift and the album's collaborators, including Aaron Dessner, assembled at Long Pond Studio in the Hudson Valley to film the documentary Folklore: The Long Pond Studio Sessions (2020).
 After filming, they celebrated Folklores success and unexpectedly continued writing songs while staying at Long Pond.
 The result was Swift's ninth studio album, Evermore, which she described as a "sister record" to Folklore.
 "Dorothea" was one of two tracks that were initially written for Big Red Machine, a band consisting of Dessner and Justin Vernon; Dessner felt it was a continuation of the themes of Folklore, and it was eventually included on Evermore.
 "Dorothea" is the eighth track on the album, which was surprise-released on December 11, 2020.
 Swift played "Dorothea" for the first time on piano at the second show of the Eras Tour in Kansas City, Missouri, on July 8, 2023.
 She performed it on acoustic guitar as part of a mashup with her 2019 song "It's Nice to Have a Friend" at the third Edinburgh show of the tour on June 9, 2024.